SAP-samples/btp-secure-development/exercises/ex3/ex3.1/README.md

 * To enforce strict role-based access controls that prevent unauthorized data exposure while ensuring all administrator operations are audited.
 * To generate comprehensive security event logs for unauthorized access attempts, enabling regulatory compliance with PCI-DSS and GDPR requirements.

+🎉 Congratulations!
+You have successfully remediated the [A09:2025 Security Logging & Alerting Failures](https://owasp.org/Top10/2025/A09_2025-Security_Logging_and_Alerting_Failures/) and transformed your application into an enterprise-grade, audit-compliant system ready for production use and regulatory scrutiny.

-👉 Next up: [Exercise 3.2 - Security Event Monitoring in SAP BTP Production Environment](../ex3.2/README.md), where we take these audit logs beyond local testing and validate them in a production-grade enterprise environment.
+# 👉 Next up: [Exercise 3.2 - Security Event Monitoring in SAP BTP Production Environment](../ex3.2/README.md), where we take these audit logs beyond local testing and validate them in a production-grade enterprise environment.